US Federal Loan – Consumer information

 Refund policy, withdrawals and return of Title IV financial aid

-For information about Guildhall’s refund policy, please see our Tuition fee policy.
+For information about Guildhall’s refund policy, please see our Tuition Fee, Enrolment and Debt Collection policy.

-Requirements for the return of Title IV funds are published at our US Federal Loan page.
+Requirements for the return of Title IV funds are published on our US Federal Loan page, and include information on the withdrawal process.

 1098T Tax Form